digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/09) Campaign.md

  At the beginning of each round of combat CP is reduced by 1.
 When it is reduced to 0, the golem will shut down and enter a regeneration state.
 CP increase by 1 per day to maximum of 4

 **Exposed Heart crystal**
-A successful Observation or Artistry roll reveals that the golems heartcrystal is exposed.
+A successful Observation or Culture roll reveals that the golems heartcrystal is exposed.
 The first time the heartcrystal is damaged it receives twice the amount of damage.
 The golem then closes the exposed section of its chest.

 --- column-break ---